React Native

 iOS/iPadOS: Make sure you launch your app with Bugsee on a real device.
 Underlying Bugsee iOS SDK does not work in simulator as it heavily depends on the hardware.

-In most cases launching Bugsee from JavaScript code should be sufficient.
-But if you prefer it to be launched from native code (e.g. catching early crashes), then you should follow the corresponding instructions for iOS and Android.
+In most cases, launching Bugsee from JavaScript code should be sufficient.
+However, if you prefer to launch it from native code (e.g., to catch early crashes), then you should follow the corresponding instructions for iOS and Android.

 When launching Bugsee from native code, you have to initialize JS layer yourself.
 You should do that by calling Bugsee.initialize().
 Refer to the code snippet below for an example.